Cocoa production in Ghana

-Ghana is the second-largest exporter of cocoa beans in the world, after Côte d'Ivoire, which accounts for about one-third of the global supply.
+Ghana is the second-largest exporter of cocoa beans in the world, after Ivory Coast, which accounts for about one-third of the global supply.
 Ghana's cocoa cultivation, however, is noted within the developing world to be one of the most modelled commodities and valuables.

 Overview

 Cocoa production occurs in the country's forested areas: Ashanti, Brong-Ahafo, Central Region, Eastern Region, Western Region, and Volta, where rainfall is 1,000 to 1,500 millimetres per year.
 The crop year begins in October, when purchases of the main crop begin, with a smaller mid-crop cycle beginning in July.

 All cocoa, except that which is smuggled out of the country, is sold at fixed prices to the Cocoa Marketing Board.
 Although most cocoa production is carried out by peasant farmers on plots of less than three hectares, a small number of farmers appear to dominate the trade.
 Some studies show that about one-fourth of all cocoa farmers receive just over half of total cocoa income.

 With some two million children involved in the farming of cocoa in West Africa, primarily Ghana and Ivory Coast, child slavery and trafficking were major concerns in 2018.
 However, international attempts to improve conditions for children were failing because of persistent poverty, absence of schools, increasing world cocoa demand, more intensive farming of cocoa, and continued exploitation of child labour.

 The government shifted responsibility for crop transport to the private sector.
 Subsidies for production inputs (fertilizers, insecticides, fungicides, and equipment) were removed, and there was a measure of privatisation of the processing sector through at least one joint venture.
 A new payment system known as the Akuafo Check System was introduced in 1982 at the point of purchase of dried beans.
 Formerly, produce buying clerks had often held back cash payments, abused funds, and paid farmers with false checks.
 Under the Akuafo system, a farmer was given a check signed by the produce clerk and the treasurer that he could cash at a bank of his choice.